Shubham007-web/AlphaChem/README.md

 - **Chain-of-Thought Prompting**:
   - Ensures logical, step-by-step reasoning to create high-quality educational materials.
 - **Retrieval-Augmented Generation (RAG)**
-  - Build the pipeline to store in vector database like **fiase** and used vector embedding.
+  - Build the pipeline to store in vector database like **fiass** and used vector embedding.
   - Using external knoweldege to get desried output build Rag pipeline.
 - **Automated File Management**:
   - Organizes lessons into folders with automatic versioning (`V1`, `V2`, etc.).